pipeforce/pipeforce.github.io/docs/guides/propertystore/20_advanced-querying.md

 You can use them in the  [`property.query`](../../api/commands#propertyquery-v1) command.

 Additionally, PIPEFORCE has many utils, which can help you to create date and time based queries.
-The most important functions can be found in the [@date](../../api/functions#date) util.
+The most important utils can be found in the [@date](../../api/utils#date) util.

 Below you can find some query examples, how to use these tools with the [`property.query`](../../api/commands#propertyquery-v1) command.